Restricted from Competition

 >>> Notice of Participation Form (online form)

 Recreational sports clubs may have up to 2 instructors who serve on a volunteer basis.
 Volunteer instructors are not coaches and cannot be paid.
-Each volunteer instructor must complete a Volunteer Instructor Agreement Form.
+Each volunteer instructor must complete a Volunteer Instructor Agreement Form each quarter.

 All student organizations (regardless of whether or not they are listed above in the first section) are each limited to 10 hours per week of room reservations for practices, rehearsals, and/or pick-up games.

 Reservations of Malley & Athletic Facilities